-Oregon State University did not waive the exemption for prepublication research, ORS 192.345(14), by disclosing raw data and preliminary reports to other participants in the research cooperative.
-The disclosures would be made to ensure the accuracy of the research, and thus was consistent with the purposes underlying the exemption, that is, to protect against piracy of research ideas and data collected by faculty members, and to protect against the risks associated with the release of incomplete and inaccurate data pending its verification and correction.
+Oregon State University did not waive the exemption for pre-publication research, ORS 192.345(14), by disclosing raw data and preliminary reports to other participants in the research cooperative.
+The disclosures would be made to ensure the accuracy of the research and thus were consistent with the purposes underlying the exemption, that is, to protect against piracy of research ideas and data collected by faculty members, and to protect against the risks associated with the release of incomplete and inaccurate data pending its verification and correction.